TonyM1958/FoxESS-Cloud/README.md

 + forecast: the kWh expected tomorrow (optional, see below)
 + force_charge: 1 any remaining time in a charge period has force charge set, 2 charging uses the entire charge period, 0 None (default)
 + forecast_selection: if set to 1, settings are only updated if there is a forecast.
 Default is 0, generation is used when forecasts are not available
-+ forecast_times: a list of hours when forecasts can be obtained
++ forecast_times: a list of hours when forecasts can be obtained.
+By default, the forecast times for the selected tariff are used (see below)
 + update_settings: 0 no changes, 1 update charge time, 2 update work mode, 3 update charge time and work mode.
 The default is 0
 + show_data: 1 show battery SoC data, 2 show battery Residual data, 3 show timed data, 4 show timed data before and after charging.
 The default is 1.
 + show_plot: 1 plot battery SoC data.
 2 plot battery Residual, Generation and Consumption.
 3 plot 2 + Charge and Discharge The default is 3